infn-datacloud/cvmfs-publisher/docker/README.md

 ## docker-compose.yaml
 ### cvmfs-publisher-docker-network

-The docker-compose.yaml uses a special docker network with MTU = 1450 due to a INFN Cloud network constain.
+The docker-compose.yaml uses a special docker network with MTU=1450 due to a INFN Cloud network constain.

 1. Save the docker binary:
 ```bash